Klameta/CodeWars/README.md

 # CodeWars
-This is where i will be commiting my solutions from the excersises on codewars.com
+This is where i will be commiting my solutions from the exercises on codewars.com